- Home

 Annual Pavement Repair Program

-The 2023 Road Repair Program will be the first year of the 10-year renewal millage approved in August 2022.
+The 2025 Road Repair program is the third year of the 10-year renewal millage that voters approved in August 2022.
 The Department of Public Works evaluates the condition of the City’s roads and prepares a proposal to be approved by the Livonia City Council.
-Interested citizens are invited to communicate their concerns at the Citizen’s Advisory Committee on Roads annual public hearing held prior to approval.
+Interested citizens are invited to communicate their concerns at the Citizen’s Advisory Committee on Roads annual public hearing, typically held in October, prior to approval.
 Consultants then prepare, plan and administer the program according to specifications.

 - Maintenance